-You can start the DProf in October each year (a February start is also sometimes available), and you study part-time, typically over 4 years.
-As for the nature of studies, the programme was specifically designed for busy professionals who are unlikely to be unable to attend a university on a regular basis while studying for their doctorate.
-All study is therefore undertaken by distance learning, using modern communication technologies, including: web resources, online discussion forums, email, Skype, etc.
+You start the DBA in October each year (a February start is also sometimes available), and you study part-time, typically over 4 years.
+The programme was specifically designed for busy professionals who are unlikely to be unable to attend a university on a regular basis while studying for their doctorate.
+All study is therefore undertaken by distance learning, using modern communication technologies, including: web study resources, online discussion forums, email, Skype, etc.

-Moreover, each participant has the support of a dedicated academic advisor throughout their period of studies, in addition to drawing on tutors, a possible specialist consultant and other participants in your cohort.
+In addition to being able to draw on the expertise of tutors, a possible specialist consultant, and other participants in your cohort, you will also have the support of a dedicated academic advisor throughout your period of study with us.
 We do not have conventional lecture or seminar classes on campus, nor do we require attendance at residencies, summer schools, or block teaching periods.
 This means that there is no need for overseas students to acquire a student visa, because residence in the UK is not required for study on the programme.

 Of course, all programme participants are welcome to visit us on campus any time they wish, whether it is to use our extensive on-campus facilities, or to meet their academic advisors and other programme staff.
 The only mandatory attendance is at our Induction Day, which immediately precedes the start of the programme.